gstotts/cf_gateway_location_updater/README.md

 #### Usage
 1. Add a `.env` file that contains your Cloudflare API Token (or modify to set an ENV for your container)/

-2. Update any desired timing for checkins via the file `cronjob`.
+2. Update any desired timing for check ins via the file `cronjob`.

 3. `make run`